Device Management Best Practices For Google Admin

 Third-Party Google Admin Tasks Automation Tools: Google Admin tasks automation solutions like Zenphi offer capabilities that one might call “Google Console on steroids”.
 They allow you to perform all the familiar actions that you would need to perform using Google Admin Console but faster, and embed them into larger, automated workflows.

-Zenphi vs. Google Admin Console: A Workflow Perspective
+Zenphi vs. Google Admin Console Vs. GAM: A Workflow Perspective

-While the Google Admin Console is effective for direct device management tasks, Zenphi takes it a step further by integrating these tasks into comprehensive workflows.
-For example:
+While both the Google Admin Console and GAM are effective for direct and bulk but stand-alone device management tasks, Zenphi takes it a step further by integrating these tasks into comprehensive workflows.
+These are the core differences:

 Comprehensive Process Integration